Umich-NASA-Big-Idea-Challenge/gazebo_beep/README.md

 This repo holds the files needed to simulate the cargo beep in a gazebo env.

-to get gazebo set up see: https://github.com/Umich-NASA-Big-Idea-Challenge/beep_sim
+to get the sim set up see: https://github.com/Umich-NASA-Big-Idea-Challenge/beep_sim

 you should clone this repo inside the sim env